What Are the Best Practices for Cattle Guard Placement?

 A cattle guard, also known as a cattle grid or vehicle pass, is an essential structure used primarily in rural areas to prevent livestock from roaming beyond designated boundaries without impeding vehicle movement.
 Primarily consisting of a series of parallel bars or tubes set over a depression in the road, these guards pose a physical barrier to hoofed animals, thereby eliminating the need for conventional gates and allowing uninterrupted access to farms, ranches, and public lands.
-While cattle guards are practical and effective, their placement and installation require careful consideration and planning to maximize functionality and ensure safety for both animals and vehicles.
+While they are practical and effective, their placement and installation require careful consideration and planning to maximize functionality and ensure safety for both animals and vehicles.

 Location and Siting Considerations